Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 ---

-## 🔐 Secure Dependency Management with AWS CodeArtifact
+## Using AWS CodeArtifact to Organize and Secure Project Libraries
 To establish a secure and consistent foundation for managing Maven packages, AWS CodeArtifact was configured as the central repository.
 A domain named `nextwork` was provisioned to group related repositories, including `nextwork-devops-cicd`, which used Maven Central as its upstream source.
 <p align="center">
   <img width="700" alt="Descriptive Alt Text" src="https://github.com/user-attachments/assets/9b0965ae-6c28-4184-9396-318c65cd54f9" />